A letter from Wilderness Interactive

 Now the attribution engine closes the loop.
 Every piece of revenue uploads back to Google Ads as an offline conversion, pinned to that Click ID.
 Google now knows: that keyword, on that day, at that hour, produced this much real revenue.

 Google’s machine learning adjusts.
 Who gets shown our ads next changes.
 Which keywords get bid on changes.
 Which bid amounts are set changes.
-Google learns from the granular truth we’re feeding it — not “a click happened” but this kind of click produces this kind of revenue.
+Google learns from the granular truth we’re feeding it: this kind of click produces this kind of revenue, all the way to implant-and-crown depth.

 Every other dental practice stops at the click.
 Every other marketing agency stops at the booking.
 We track through the treatment, through the revenue, back to the keyword.